Key Issues & Priorities

 I am not in favor of an increase in tax rates and agree with Utah’s current flat tax structure and would not support a progressive tax structure.
 I believe that tax code should be simple, have low rates, and include a broad base.
 As a fiscal conservative, I have advocated for a common-sense approach to spending, promoting efficient and effective use of taxpayer dollars.

 Lowering taxes and putting more of taxpayers' hard earned money back into their pockets has been and will continue to be a priority of mine to reduce the burden of government and empower Utah's families.
 As a legislator, I voted against increasing the sales tax on food.
 Additionally, I have voted to reduce the income tax rate, restore the child tax credit, establish an earned income tax credit, and voted to stop taxing social security income.
 I also ran legislation to stop taxing our military's retirement income.

 Domestic violence is a serious issue for far too many children and families in Utah.
 Since 2000, at least 42% of adult homicides in Utah were domestic violence related.
 Families are at risk and our law enforcement is stretched thin dealing with domestic violence cases.
 As your legislator, I am committed to tackling this issue head on.
-I am bringing together community leaders, local law enforcement, and advocacy organizations to coordinate a community and legislative response heartbreaking reality that is plaguing our communities.
+I am bringing together community leaders, local law enforcement, and advocacy organizations to coordinate a comprehensive, statewide legislative response to address the heartbreaking reality that is plaguing our communities.

 If you or someone you know is experiencing domestic violence, contact Utah’s confidential statewide, 24-hour domestic violence hotline at 1-800-897-LINK (5465)